ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

 ![](/media/screen-shot-2020-01-10-at-03.08.24.png)

-## Setting Up VSCode for Debugging
+## Setting Up VSCode for Delve Debugging

 VSCode will need to attach to the delve debugger inside the go container.